Map of the Gulf of Mexico and the Caribbean, 1675

 “Indiarum Occidentalium Tractus Littorales cum Insulis Caribicis / Pascaert van Westindien ende Caribise Eylanden”, Wit, Frederick de

-There is a wealth of navigational information including passages, anchorages, sandbanks, and shoals.
+There is a wealth of navigational information including passages, anchorages, sandbanks and shoals.

-Numerous place names line the coasts, including Charleston, St. Augustine, Cape Canaveral, Roanoke Island, Santo Domingo, and Havana.
+Numerous place names line the coasts, including Charleston, St Augustine, Cape Canaveral, Roanoke Island, Santo Domingo and Havana.

-References: Burden #468.
+Bibliography: Burden #468.